 Although Steve Jobs proved to be an exception, an aspiring entrepreneur would more likely achieve success by not following in his footsteps.

-If you enjoyed reading this article about Steve Jobs leadership style, you should read these as well:
+If you enjoyed reading this article on Steve Jobs leadership style, you should check out this one about startup funding stages.